 Unfortunately, some dogs have this as an inherited skeletal disease.
 Hip and elbow dysplasia occur when the dog’s joints are not developed quite right.
 The biggest factor is genetics.
 However, rapid weight gain and obesity can force the issue to the point the joints are giving out.

-What are the symptoms of hip or elbow dysplasia?
+What are the Signs of hip or elbow dysplasia?

 - Obvious pain or limping